MingLongSu/MingLongSu/README.md

 ### Hey, there! 👋

-- 😹 I'm currently a first-year computer science student studying at the University of Waterloo
+- 😹 I'm currently a second-year computer science student studying at the University of Waterloo
 - 💭 I'm currently interested in machine learning and computer vision
 - 📕 I'm currently learning more about CNN's, OpenCV, PyTorch, and TensorFlow
 - 🏸 For hobbies, I enjoy playing badminton and learning new cooking recipes